UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v2.0.md

 ### Support for Vouchers as Payment Method

-As voucher can be issued as part of the complaint management process, they can newely be used to pay for a booking.
+As voucher can be issued as part of the complaint management process, they can newly be used to pay for a booking.

 ### Various improvements to support the Swedish market

-As the Swedish market has choosen OSDM to be the standard for retailers and distributors, various improvements have been added to fully cover their needs.
+As the Swedish market has chosen OSDM to be the standard for retailers and distributors, various improvements have been added to fully cover their needs.

 Other work addressed includes: